muratkendir/dist-gis-exercises/docs/exercise3.md

 #Create an empty dictionary.
 my_services = {}

-# !Remember the role of identation in python.
+# !Remember the role of indentation in python.
 def add_to_store(service_id, name, url, wms_url):
 # Here, you set a complex data in python dictionary data type.
     my_services[service_id] = { "name" : name